amblount/amblount.github.io/today.md

 #### Blueface - Holy Moly Doughnut Shop?
 <iframe width="560" height="315" src="https://www.youtube.com/embed/5TWDdOZPvM4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+The theiving n!ggers at the doughnut shop stealing $5.00 [USD] repeatedly.
+The skit at the end is EVERYTHING LMAO!
 Who knew that professor blueface likes doughnuts?
 Seems a bit risque at his doughtnu shop.
 I might opt for a cheerio, jesus.
 People are he is putting dicks in places that only God should see.
 Well it is clear that he uses his cahones like an adult.

 #### Goo Goo Dolls - Iris